sthirugn/eventing-integrations/splunk-quarkus/README.md

 # Splunk Integration on Quarkus

+## Setup

+Set HTTP Event Collector (HEC) on your (local) Splunk and copy the token.
+Ensure that the HEC has SSL disabled and that all tokens are enabled.
 ## Running

-Before running, please update the file with the HEC token by replacing `PASTETOKENHERE` and setting Splunk's hostname by replacing `SPLUNKHOST`!

 ```
-$ ../mvnw quarkus:dev
+$ ../mvnw quarkus:dev -Dsplunk.host=SPLUNKIP:8088 -Dsplunk.token=TOKEN
 ```

 The REST endpoint created by the Integration is